nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. Receptionist <u>lists (UC10)</u> or <u>filters (UC11)</u> for relevant appointments .
+2. Receptionist shows the list of relevant appointments.
-2. Receptionist requests to delete an appointment
+3. Receptionist requests to delete an appointment
-3. PlannerMD deletes the appointment from the appointment list which is reflected immediately
+4. PlannerMD deletes the appointment from the appointment list which is reflected immediately

     Use case ends.